 Corinne Podger is a digital journalism educator and consultant for media outlets, NGOs and businesses.
 She is a specialist trainer in smartphone storytelling for television, radio, online and social media, and has taught more than 3,000 journalists and communicators to use smartphones for TV and social video, radio, podcasts and photography.
 Corinne has trained for the Asia-Pacific Broadcasting Union, the BBC, Reuters, Journalism.Co.Uk and the World Association of Newspaper Editors, and for individual newsrooms all over the world.
-She is also a casual lecturer in Mobile Journalism at the University of Melbourne.
 Contact her about training here.

 Astrid Csuraji is a freelance journalism trainer and innovation enthusiast from Germany.
 She teaches research and storytelling at Konrad-Adenauer-Stiftung’s j-school and other institutions.
 She loves to empower young journalists, even better if that takes her to places she has never seen before and makes her meet people from all around the world.